Space Shuttle: Landing sites

 The primary Space Shuttle landing site was the Shuttle Landing Facility at KSC, where 78 of the 133 successful landings occurred.
 In the event of unfavorable landing conditions, the Shuttle could delay its landing or land at an alternate location.
 The primary alternate was Edwards AFB, which was used for 54 landings.
 STS-3 landed at the White Sands Space Harbor in New Mexico and required extensive post-processing after exposure to the gypsum-rich sand, some of which was found in Columbia debris after STS-107.
 Landings at alternate airfields required the Shuttle Carrier Aircraft to transport the orbiter back to Cape Canaveral.

 In addition to the pre-planned landing airfields, there were 85 agreed-upon emergency landing sites to be used in different abort scenarios, with 58 located in other countries.
 The landing locations were chosen based upon political relationships, favorable weather, a runway at least 7500 ft long, and TACAN or DME equipment.
 Additionally, as the orbiter vehicle only had UHF radios, international sites with only VHF radios would have been unable to communicate directly with the crew.
 Facilities on the east coast of the US were planned for East Coast Abort Landings, while several sites in Europe and Africa were planned in the event of a Transoceanic Abort Landing.
 The facilities were prepared with equipment and personnel in the event of an emergency shuttle landing but were never used.

 Post-landing processing

 After the landing, ground crews approached the orbiter to conduct safety checks.
 Teams wearing self-contained breathing gear tested for the presence of hydrogen, hydrazine, monomethylhydrazine, nitrogen tetroxide, and ammonia to ensure the landing area was safe.
 Air conditioning and Freon lines were connected to cool the crew and equipment and dissipate excess heat from reentry.
 A flight surgeon boarded the orbiter and performed medical checks of the crew before they disembarked.

 Once the orbiter was secured, it was towed to the OPF to be inspected, repaired, and prepared for the next mission.
+The processing included: